-The offer must be open for a minimum of 21 days from the date of the offer document where the offer document and offeree board circular are posted on the same day or combined in a composite document.
-Where the offeree board circular is posted after the date of the offer document, the offer must remain open for a minimum of 28 days from the date of the offer document (Rule 15.1).
+The offer must be open for a minimum of 21 days from the posting of the offer document where the offer document and offeree board circular are posted on the same day or combined in a composite document.
+Where the offeree board circular is posted after the offer document, the offer must remain open for a minimum of 28 days from the posting of the offer document (Rule 15.1).
 In addition, unless it is wholly unconditional from the outset, it must be open for a further 14 days after the first closing date on which it becomes or is declared unconditional (whether as to acceptances or in all respects)(Rule 15.3).
 This is so that the Offeree shareholders who have not accepted the offer by such date have a second chance to accept the offer.
-Under Rule 15.5, the maximum period for which an offer may be open before it becomes or is declared unconditional as to acceptances is 60 days after the date of the offer document.
-Rule 15.5 sets out limited circumstances in which the Executive may consent to extending the last day for declaring an offer unconditional as to acceptances beyond day 60 to a date that is no more than four months after the date of the offer document.
+The maximum period for which an offer may be open before it becomes or is declared unconditional as to acceptances is 60 days (Rule 15.5).
 In practice, a recommended offer is usually declared unconditional well within this timetable, although a hostile one may well be drawn out to the very end.

-To ensure that shareholders are given enough time to consider the merits of an offer before it finally closes, the Takeovers Code stipulates the 39th day after the date of the initial offer document as the last time by which the Offeree can announce material new information (including trading results, profit or dividend forecasts, asset valuations or proposals for dividend payments or for any material acquisition or disposal or major transactions) (Rule 15.4).
+To ensure that shareholders are given enough time to consider the merits of an offer before it finally closes, the Takeovers Code stipulates the 39th day after the posting of the initial offer document as the last time by which the Offeree can announce material new information (including trading results, profit or dividend forecasts, asset valuations or proposals for dividend payments or for any material acquisition or disposal or major transactions) (Rule 15.4).
 The Takeovers Code also stipulates the last time by which the Offeror can increase its offer (the 46th day).
 If a competing offer is announced then, in general, any Takeovers Code timing restrictions on the first Offeror are relaxed to correspond with those relating to the competing Offeror.

-Consideration cheques must be posted to accepting shareholders no later than 7 business days after the later of the date on which the offer becomes, or is declared, unconditional and the date of receipt of a duly completed acceptance (Rule 20.1).
+Consideration cheques must be posted to accepting shareholders within 7 business days of the later of the date on which the offer becomes, or is declared, unconditional and the date of receipt of a duly completed acceptance (Rule 20.1).